CHTC/chtc-website-source/_uw-research-computing/apptainer-htc-advanced-example.md

 Sometimes the program you want to use does not have a pre-existing container that you can build on top of.
 Then you will need to install the program and its dependencies inside of the container.
-In this example, you will install the program [SUMO](https://sumo.dlr.de/docs/index.html) in a container.
+In this example, we will show how to install the program [SUMO](https://sumo.dlr.de/docs/index.html) in a container, as an illustration of how to build a container more-or-less from scratch.

 {% capture content %}